Leonel Parris

-Leonel Antonio Parris Mitre (born 13 June 1982) is a Panamanian footballer who plays as a right-back for Tauro.
+Leonel Antonio Parris Mitre (born 13 June 1982) is a Panamanian former professional footballer who played as a right-back.

 Club career

 He played for Plaza Amador and Chorrillo before moving to Tauro in 2009.

 In June 2014, he moved abroad to join Colombian side Uniautónoma, but he was released in January 2015.

 International career

-Parris made his debut for Panama in an May 2005friendly match against Venezuela and has, as of June 2015, earned a total of 25 caps, scoring no goals.
+Parris made his debut for Panama in a May 2005 friendly match against Venezuela and has, as of June 2015, earned a total of 25 caps, scoring no goals.
 He represented his country in 6 FIFA World Cup qualification matches and was a member of the squad at the 2013 CONCACAF Gold Cup where Panama finished runners-up.